konfuzio-ai/konfuzio-sdk/docs/sdk/examples/file-splitting-class/index.md

 ### Intro

 Not all multipage files that we process are always neatly scanned and organized.
-Sometimes we can have more than one actual Document in a stream pf pages; such files need to be properly processed and split into several independent Documents
+Sometimes we can have more than one actual Document in a stream of pages; such files need to be properly processed and split into several independent Documents

 .. image:: /_static/img/multi_file_document_example.png